 Anterior scleritis also may make the white of your eye look red, and you may see small bumps there.
 With posterior scleritis, you can’t usually see these kinds of issues because they’re on the back of the white of your eye.

-If your eye hurts, see your ophthalmologist (eye doctor) right away.
+If your eye hurts, see your eye doctor right away.
 They’ll look closely at the inside and outside of your eye with a special lamp that shines a beam of light into your eye.

 They may refer you to a specialist or work with your primary care doctor to use blood tests or imaging tests to check for other problems that might be related to scleritis.
 Because it’s usually related to autoimmune disorders, your doctor may suggest that you see a rheumatologist (a doctor who specializes in autoimmune conditions).